everdark/kedro-on-aws/README.md

 ### Integration with SageMaker Model Registry and Batch Transform Job

 Train a `scikit-learn` model (outside SageMaker) and save it as a versioned Kedro catalog.
-Use catalog transcoding to obtain the model version string and re-package it as `.tar.gz` and upload to S3 as model artifacts.
+Use catalog transcoding to obtain the model version string and re-package, upload to S3 as model artifacts.
 Then create a SageMaker model package based on the artifacts.
 The image used for the model package is a pre-built SageMaker image for `scikit-learn`.
 To pull that image: